52. Farewell, People-Pleaser!

 By Li Fei, Spain

 Speaking of people-pleasers, I thought they were great before I believed in God.
 They had gentle dispositions, never became cross with anyone, everyone liked them, and they never offended anyone.
 I aspired to be this kind of person.
-It’s because since I was young, I was inundated through my education and by society with things like “Harmoniousness is a treasure, forbearance is a virtue,” “Though you see wrong, it’s best to say little,” and “Stay quiet for self-protection and seek only to escape blame,” “Never take anything too seriously,” “When ignorance is bliss, it is foolish to be wise,” and “Keeping silent on the merits of good friends makes for a long and good friendship.”
+It’s because since I was young, I was inundated through my education and by society with things like “Harmoniousness is a treasure; forbearance is brilliance,” “When you know something is wrong, it is better to say less,” “Sensible people are good at self-protection, seeking only to avoid making mistakes,” “Never take anything too seriously,” “When ignorance is bliss, it is foolish to be wise,” and “Keeping silent on the faults of good friends makes for a long and good friendship.”
 I took these ideas as my own words to live by.
 It didn’t matter if it was family and friends or just acquaintances, I didn’t offend anyone, and always went along with what others wanted.
 Everyone complimented me for being good with people and easy to get along with.
 I also felt that to survive in this dark, evil society takes forging good relationships with those around you, because that’s the only way to establish a place for yourself.
-It was only later, after I accepted Almighty God’s work of the last days, experienced the judgment and chastisement of God’s words, and understood some of the truth that I finally saw that these principles of survival are satanic philosophies, satanic poisons, and not principles people should hold.
-I saw that, living this way, I became more and more crooked, deceitful, selfish, and despicable, that I had no proper human likeness.
+It was only later, after I accepted Almighty God’s work of the last days, experienced the judgment and chastisement of God’s words, and understood some of the truth, that I finally saw that these principles of survival are satanic philosophies, satanic poisons, and not principles people should hold.
+I saw that living this way, I became more and more crooked, deceitful, selfish, and despicable, that I had no normal human likeness.
 I finally began to loathe myself, and I repented to God.

 In 2018, I was elected as a district leader.
 At first, I didn’t know much about all the church’s work.
 My partner, Sister Liu, had been doing this duty for over a year, and she understood the various facets of church work, so I asked her about any problems or difficulties I had, and she helped me a lot.
 Later, I heard Sister Liu mention several times that the leader of a church she was responsible for, Sister Zhang, had just been going through the motions in her duties for a while, not doing practical work, spouting platitudes and doctrines at meetings, and was arrogant, self-righteous, and refused to accept others’ suggestions or help.
 At the time, I thought all these things might be manifestations of a false leader who doesn’t do practical work, and since Sister Liu knew about it, I wondered why she didn’t make some changes and dismiss Sister Zhang.
 I wanted to say something to her, but it occurred to me that I had just started performing this duty and I didn’t know Sister Zhang very well.
 If I said something directly, Sister Liu might criticize me for being rash and not treating others lovingly.
 With this in mind, I shared my thoughts with Sister Liu indirectly, but she didn’t make much of it and asked me to help Sister Zhang from a place of love.
 I thought, “Sister Liu must know the principles for replacing leaders, so if I mention this again, won’t she think I’m saying she doesn’t do practical work?
 And she’ll definitely think I cause too many problems and I’m hard to get along with.
 If this causes conflict between us, how will we do our duties as partners in the future?”
 At that point, I decided not to say anything more.